datafest-prep/datafest-prep.github.io/software_installation.md

 nav_exclude: false
 ---

+# Software

-In this class, we will use R and RStudio for data analysis, visualization, and reports.
+The resources on this site use R and RStudio for data analysis, visualization, and reports.
 R is the statistical software, while RStudio is an environment that makes it easy to manage and use that software.
 Below are instructions for installing R and RStudio (steps 1--5).
-Please email me if you have any questions or issues!

 1. Install R: go to [this link](https://mirror.las.iastate.edu/CRAN/), and choose the download option for your operating system.
     a.
 Windows: Click **Download R for Windows**, then click the **install R for the first time** button.